microsoft/industry/telco/solutions/observability/readme.md

 |---	|---	|---	|
 | Observability Landing Zone for Operators 	| Observability and analytics landing zone for operators workloads 	| ![Deploy to Microsoft Cloud](../../../docs/deploytomicrosoftcloud.svg) 	|

-This reference implementation allows you to deploy Observability Landing Zones for Operators.
-These are the two last options listed in Table 1.

-Figure 5 below depicts a sample observability landing zone for operators deployed by using the ExpressRoute with Microsoft Peering connectivity model and by using an Operator landing zone.
+This reference implementation allows landing zone owners to deploy observability landing zones for operators.
+Figure 5 below depicts a sample observability landing zone for operators deployed by using the ExpressRoute with Microsoft Peering connectivity model.

 ![afoObservabilityLZ](./images/afo-observability-lz.png)